projetmbc/for-writing/@prism/contrib/products/luadraw/README.md

     * main.tex
 ~~~

 The design is done by modifying the `PALETTE` variable at the beginning of the file `dev/main.tex`.
-See below.
+Read the important comment below.

 ~~~latex
 % !TEX TS-program = lualatex